-Fall and spring semester students who have petitioned to graduate and/or who have earned 60 or more credit hours are required to participate in the ACT Collegiate Assessment of Academic Proficiency (CAAP).
+Fall and spring semester students who have petitioned to graduate and/or who have earned 60 or more credit hours are required to participate in the ACT Collegiate Assessment of Academic Proficiency (CAAP) exam.
 This is a mandatory assessment and students are to be excused from classes.

-Students completing any degree program are required to enroll in ENG 299: Capstone Portfolio Course4 during their last semester.
-This course replaces the General Education Assessment (GEA) with the goal of more accurately and comprehensively assessing general education competency attainment.
+Students completing any degree program are required to enroll in ENG 299: Capstone Portfolio Course4 during their last semester with the goal of accurately and comprehensively assessing general education competency attainment.